Grimsby Town railway station: Station facilities

-A self-service ticket machine is also available in the station forecourt for purchasing tickets and collecting pre-paid tickets, and customer help points are available on platforms 1 and 2.
-The station also features a not-for-profit indoor bicycle parking and repair facility at the Cycle Hub (formerly the station's parcels office), which is accessible both from inside the station and from the station exterior.
+The station features an independent café adjacent to the ticket office and main waiting room.
+A self-service ticket machine is available on Platform 1 for purchasing tickets and collecting pre-paid tickets, and customer help points are available on Platforms 1 and 2.
+The station also features an exterior cycle rack, complemented by a not-for-profit indoor bicycle parking and repair facility at the Cycle Hub (formerly the station's parcels office), which is accessible both from the station forecourt and the station interior.

-The station is part of the PlusBus scheme which, when purchased along with a train ticket, permits unlimited use of Stagecoach buses in the Grimsby and Cleethorpes urban area.
-Buses do not call at the station itself, but instead call at the stops on nearby Bethlehem Street and the Riverhead bus interchange: there is also a taxi rank located on Station Approach.
+24/7 car parking is available in the station car park.
+The station is also part of the PlusBus scheme which, when purchased along with a train ticket, permits unlimited use of Stagecoach buses in the Grimsby and Cleethorpes urban area.

 Services

 Services at Grimsby Town are operated by TransPennine Express, East Midlands Railway, and Northern Trains.
-Effective June 2024:
+Effective December 2025: